Ultimate Guide to Jobs in Tokyo

 What ended up happening was that their main goal was to find a company that would sponsor a work visa and in the end they got what they thought they wanted....a work visa.
 Their main goal was not to find a company that offered interesting or challenging work, so they ended up finding a position that was neither not interesting or challenging unfortunately.
 Tough love from an older brother here, but you often get what you are looking for.

-To summarize how to find a good job is first knowing exactly what you want and then thinking backwards to guide your research to focus on things that are relevant for you goal.
+To summarize, finding the good jobs in Tokyo is first knowing exactly what you want and then thinking backwards to guide your research to focus on things that are relevant for you goal.
 Portraying one clear message about who you are and what you are looking for in your resume and LinkedIn profile creations and networking.
 Many companies will say no to you, but when you find one that is a match, your needs and their needs will match more strongly than with other candidates and you will more likely find the position you can grow in and will want to remain in for multiple years.

 Finding a workplace that is inspirational is tough